-At this time, it is not possible to predict the effect of any changes to the methodology for calculating LIBOR, any establishment of alternative reference rates or any other reforms to LIBOR that may be enacted in the United Kingdom, in the United States or elsewhere.
-Uncertainty as to the nature of such potential changes, alternative reference rates or other reforms may adversely affect the trading market for LIBOR-based instruments, including certain of the System's borrowings, loans, investments and derivatives.
-Reform of, or the replacement or disappearance of, LIBOR and the proposed regulation of LIBOR and other "benchmarks" may adversely affect the rates of interest the System pays on its Systemwide Debt and that System institutions pay on other borrowings as well as the value of and return on our loans and investments and the value and effectiveness of our derivatives.
-This could adversely affect our cash flows.
+At this time, it is not possible to predict, among other uncertainties, whether (i) LIBOR will be discontinued, (ii) the effect of any changes to the methodology for calculating LIBOR, or (iii) any establishment of alternative reference rates or any other reforms to LIBOR that may be enacted in the United Kingdom, in the United States or elsewhere.
+Uncertainty as to the nature of such potential changes, alternative reference rates or other reforms may adversely affect the trading market for LIBORbased instruments, including certain of the Systemwide Debt Securities, System's borrowings, loans, investments, derivatives, other System assets and liabilities and preferred stock that are indexed to LIBOR.
+Accordingly, reform of, or the replacement or disappearance of, LIBOR and the proposed regulation of LIBOR and other "benchmarks" may adversely affect the rates of interest the System pays on its Systemwide Debt Securities (including changes to their value and liquidity, return, and usefulness for intended purpose), on other borrowings and preferred stock, as well as the value of and return on our loans and investments and the value and effectiveness of our derivatives.
+This could adversely affect the System's cash flows.
 Moreover, if LIBOR is replaced, System institutions will need to take steps to restructure their debt and derivatives, which could adversely affect our operations.